 This year, we’re eating and drinking our way through delicious weekends of bread and markets, wine and gin, feasts and tastings.
 We’re moving our bodies in the water, in physical or meditative practice, walking the trails and shaking the dance floor.
 We’re watching and making art, inspired by the watching and empowered by the making.
 We’re meeting the makers and asking them about their craft, their processes and their dreams.
 We’re bringing the kids along in creative new ways, sending them down the rabbit hole for stories, shows and tea parties and off exploring for fairies and beach adventures.

 This year, we’re enticing you outdoors.
 When you might most want to stay inside, we want to remind you about the land on which you live, the coastline you reside by and dip into.
 Go to nearby reserves, plant trees, understand marine life, see an old street in a new way, embrace the chances to connect with environment and understand how to better protect it.
 Bring cups and containers with you to our events, carry a spare bag for the artworks, records, produce or surprises you’ll buy.
 Our festival tries hard to look after this planet and we hope you will too.

 To those visiting Port Fairy – welcome.
 We are glad you’re here!
 And if you’re local, thanks for getting amongst it for another cool season.
 We love this place for many reasons, but the people are our most favouritist thing of all.

 Don’t forget to visit us online for updates, tickets and special announcements.
 Stay warm and have a ball!

-Port Fairy Winter Weekends festival is a volunteer-run, non-profit community festival that has been a fixture on the region’s calendar for more than 10 years.
+Port Fairy Winter Weekends festival is a volunteer-run, non-profit community festival that has been a fixture on the region’s calendar for over 12 years.
 It is a celebration of Port Fairy’s history, culture and community.